 When a user commands the robot to walk, the lower body of the robot starts walking in a specified direction while its upper body keeps dancing according to motion patterns.

 Since robot-control information is dynamically generated, the robot can automatically stabilize its body to keep dancing even if the floor is tilted.

 System overview of V-Sido x Songle

-V-Sido x Songle generates the robot dancing by managing V-Sido OS and Songle via the Internet as shown in the Figure below.
+V-Sido x Songle generates the robot dancing by managing V-Sido and Songle via the Internet as shown in the Figure below.